GorginZ/configs/README.md

+# configs
+Just some simple stuff to try make setting up new machines faster

 # MACOS Basic set up (m1 mac)
 run  ```./install/00-install-stuff.sh``` to install staples like brew iterm2, vscode, watch, yq, jq - stuff that I think should be agnostic to whether m1 or not.